Preparing for SAP HANA application protection

 -

-Only if you plan to specify the data mover location and subnet.
+Only if you plan to assign a data mover configuration that uses a Google Cloud project for compute.
 VPC Network Peering must be configured.
 For details on how to configure VPC Network Peering, see Google Cloud documentation.

 Recommendation

-If you plan to use targets for storing the protected data, optimize the egress data costs by configuring application backup options so that the data mover uses the same or the nearest available region as the target that stores the protected data.
+If you plan to use targets for storing the protected data, optimize the egress data costs by configuring application backup options so that the data mover uses the same region as the target that stores the protected data.

 - In the Applications panel, select the applications for which you want to configure backup options.